For a young man stuck in a rut, dying was just what he needed to bring

 some excitement back into his life.
 Whether he wanted it or not.

-The Afterlife Occurrence is an urban fantasy novel set in our world.
+The Afterlife Occurrence is an urban fantasy novel set in an alternate version of our world.
 It tells the story of Adrian, a young man content with living a normal, ordinary life.
-Then he got hit by a buss, and pretty much died.
-It was a mess.
+Then he got hit by a bus and died.
+It was a big mess.
 His life got kind of interesting after that though.

 “You put me through a wood chipper.
 Twice!”

 The sentence that started it all.
 I had no plot, no characters, no idea what this story was all about.
 I just had that sentence.
 From there a whole new world emerged, and I got to meet some rather, let’s go with interesting, characters.

 I started plotting for this book at the beginning of 2012, and when November came along I decided to use NaNoWriMo as a way to get started on it.
 And it helped me score my third consecutive NaNo-victory.
 Woot!

 I finished the first draft of this in November 2013, the third in November 2016, and the second sometime in between.
 I shipped the book off to a test reader in 2017 and got some great feedback.
 A fourth revision was then completed in early 2018, and I had it sent out to two more test readers.
 Since then, a lot has happened, and I’m kind of stuck.
 More on that later though.